couchbase-partners/amazon-cloud-formation-couchbase/simple/README.md

     ./deploy.sh <STACK_NAME>

 When complete you can access the Couchbase web administrator tool on port 8091 of any Server node.
-Some services like query and search will redirect over internal DNS records that aren't routable from the broader internet.
-To work around this you can set up port forwarding for a particular machine with the command:

-    gcloud compute ssh --ssh-flag=-L8091:localhost:8091 --project=<your project> --zone <zone of the machine you want to connect to> <name of the machine>

-With that terminal running, you can open a web browser and connect on http://localhost:8091

 ## Deleting a Stack